mattermost/docs/source/overview/product.rst

 Mattermost is offered in three editions:

-- **Mattermost Team Edition** - A "virtual office" for your team, where you get things done day-to-day.
-Includes open source native mobile and desktop apps, continous archiving, unlimited search, threaded messaging, custom emoji and full access to webhooks, APIs, drivers and third party integrations.
-You can find the download and install guides at https://about.mattermost.com/download
+- **Mattermost Team Edition** - An open source "virtual office" for your team under MIT license, where you get things done day-to-day.
+Includes open source native mobile and desktop apps, continous archiving, unlimited search, threaded messaging, custom emoji and full access to webhooks, APIs, drivers and third party integrations. `Download it today to get started. <https://about.mattermost.com/download >`_

-- **Mattermost Enterprise Edition E10** - A "virtual campus" for your teams, groups and departments working on multiple projects, scaling to thousands of users.
+- **Mattermost Enterprise Edition E10** - A commercial "virtual campus" for your teams, groups and departments working on multiple projects, scaling to thousands of users.
 This is a commercial extension to the open source Team Edition with commercial support, corporate directory integration via AD/LDAP, advanced access controls, security, and custom branding options.
-To try it out, you can start with a 30-day free trial license key at: https://about.mattermost.com/trial/ (no credit card required)
+Try it today with `a 30-day free trial license <https://about.mattermost.com/trial/>`_ (no credit card required).

 - **Mattermost Enterprise Edition E20** - A "virtual city" for your whole enterprise, scaling to tens of thousands of users.
 This commercial version includes all the features of Team Edition and E10 and adds advanced compliance, monitoring and scalability support, plus additional support benefits, including the option to purchase Premier Support with our highest-level support service level agreements.
-To try it out, you can start with a 30-day free trial license key at: https://about.mattermost.com/trial/ (no credit card required)
+Try it today with `a 30-day free trial license <https://about.mattermost.com/trial/>`_ (no credit card required).

 Details of each offering are as follows:

 **Mattermost Team Edition** a free-to-use open source, self-hosted alternative to proprietary SaaS messaging.
 Team Edition is your open source "virtual office", offering all the core productivity benefits of competing SaaS solutions.
-It deploys as single Linux binary with MySQL or PostgreSQL under an MIT license from https://about.mattermost.com/download.
+It deploys as single Linux binary with MySQL or PostgreSQL under an MIT license.
 Features include:

 - One-to-one and group messaging, file sharing and unlimited search history
 - Native apps for iOS, Android, Windows, Mac, Linux
 - Threaded messaging, emoji and custom emoji
-- Highly customizable third party bots, integrations and command line tools
+- Highly customizable `third party bots, integrations <https://about.mattermost.com/community-applications/#publicApps>`_ and `command line tools <https://docs.mattermost.com/administration/command-line-tools.html>`_
-- Integration support via webhooks, APIs, drivers and third party extensions
+- Extensive integration support via `webhooks, APIs, drivers <https://docs.mattermost.com/guides/integration.html>`_ and `third party extensions <https://about.mattermost.com/community-applications/>`_
 - Easily scalable from dozens to hundreds of users
 - New improvements released every two months
 - Languages include U.S. English, Chinese (Simplified & Traditional), Dutch, French, German, Japanese, Korean, Portuguese, Russian, Spanish

+`Download it today to get started. <https://about.mattermost.com/download >`_

 **Mattermost Enterprise Edition E10** is a commercial enterprise messaging solution for teams, groups and departments working on multiple projects scaling from hundreds to thousands of users.
 E10 is your "virtual campus", offering security, configuration and access control options for larger organizations, including: